-As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's methods for discovery and remediation.
+As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.

 a.
-Methods for Discovery: Level of Care Assurance/Sub-assurances i.
-Sub-Assurances:
+Methods for Discovery: Level of Care Assurance/Sub-assurances a.
+Sub-assurance: An evaluation for LOC is provided to all applicants for whom there is reasonable indication that services may be needed in the future.